alexeygolovin5587/site_builder/readme.txt

-- Third Version (add new theme in web app)
+- Third Version (add new theme easily)
     I try to show proof of concept of loading new themes.
     I think I can add new features in the future task.